LeoMcBills/100_days-ML/README.md

 This note will present an overview of how autograd works and records the operations.
 It's not strictly necessary to understand all this but I am recommended to get familiar with it, as it will help me write more efficient, cleaner programs, and can aid me in debugging.

 ## How autograd encodes the history
+Autograd is a reverse automatic differentiation system.
+Conceptually, autograd records a graph recording all of the operations that created the data as you execute operations, giving you a directed acyclic graph whose leaves are the input tensors and roots are the ouput tensors.
+By tracing this graph from roots to leaves, you can automatically compute the gradients using the chain rule.

 ---